 TOWN OF OCEAN CITY

 Fee increases have been proposed for FY 22, as the current fee schedule was adopted in FY 14, with no differentiation in charges to residents of Ocean City and residents of West Ocean City.
 Fees consist of an Advanced Life Support or a Basic Life Support charge depending upon the level of service rendered and a charge for mileage.
 Basic Life Support fees were increased from $425 to $450 in FY 16.
 Advanced life support level one fees will be increased from $600 to $700 and advanced life support level two fees will be increased from $650 to $800.
 The mileage rate is currently $15 per mile.
 Worcester County reimburses the Town $190 per run for in-town and $760 per run for out-of-town calls.
 The per-paramedic subsidy was increased from $5,000 per paramedic to $8,000 per paramedic in FY 20.
 In FY 21, the Town was also funded for “full-time equivalent” paramedics, which increased our funding by $192,000.
 The per-ambulance subsidy remained at $10,000.
 Reimbursement for 24/7 coverage was increased from $40,000 to $50,000 in FY 20.
 For FY 21, we anticipate receiving the per paramedic subsidy for 24 full-time equivalents for an additional $192,000.
-County grants following this formula for the calendar year 2018 information have been included at $1,259,198
+County grants following this formula for the calendar year 2018 information have been included at $1,216,044.